 "Officer Merrick, I'm glad you are here.
 We need to protect your family.
 Where should we start, John?"

-"Linda, we need to secure my wife, Anne, and my son, Ben, at our law offices right away.
-Can you call the Highland Park PD and get them to send a couple of patrol cars to our home on 91 Hazel Avenue?
+"Linda, we need to immediately secure my wife, Anne, and my son, Ben, at our law offices.
+Can you call the Highland Park PD and get them to send a couple of patrol cars to our home on 91 Lake Vista Road?
 I'll have one of my law partners contract a security firm to go there later today to safeguard our home.
 My daughter-in-law is Willie Brant.
 She's a Public Defender and is in the Daley Center today."

 "Consider it done."

 More police showed up, and Deputy Superintendent Shannon closed the intersection and the street adjacent to the restaurant.
 A crowd of television and print vans showed up, with reporters clamoring for information.
-Climbing out of the Sun-Times van was Natalie Rumsfort.
-Approaching the police tape line they had set up around the crime scene, she smiled at one of the officers.: "What happened here?"
+Climbing out of the Sentinel van was Natalie Rumsfort.
+Approaching the police tape line they had set up around the crime scene, she smiled at one of the officers.

+"What happened here?"

 "Apparently, there was an attempted assassination.
 No fatalities, I hear."